Beat It: Legacy

 Jackson's "Beat It" has been cited as one of the most successful, recognized, awarded, and celebrated songs in the history of pop music; both the song and video had a large impact on pop culture.
 The song is said to be a "pioneer" in black rock music and is considered one of the cornerstones of the Thriller album.
 Eddie Van Halen has been praised for adding "the greatest guitar solo", helping "Beat It" become one of the best-selling singles of all time.

 Shortly after its release, "Beat It" was included in the National Highway Safety Commission's anti-drunk driving campaign, "Drinking and Driving Can Kill a Friendship".
 The song was also included on the accompanying album.
 Jackson collected an award from President Ronald Reagan at the White House, in recognition for his support of the campaign.
 Reagan stated that Jackson was "proof of what a person can accomplish through a lifestyle free of alcohol or drug abuse.
 People young and old respect that.
 And if Americans follow his example, then we can face up to the problem of drinking and driving, and we can, in Michael's words, 'Beat It'."

 Frequently listed in greatest song polling lists, "Beat It" was ranked as the world's fourth favorite song in a 2005 poll conducted by Sony Ericsson.
 Over 700,000 people in 60 countries cast their votes.
 Voters from the UK placed "Billie Jean" at No. 1, ahead of "Thriller", with a further five of the top ten being solo recordings by Jackson.
-Rolling Stone placed "Beat It" at number 337 on its list of The 500 Greatest Songs of All Time in 2004, and at number 185 in its 2021 update of the list.
+Rolling Stone placed "Beat It" at number 337 on its list of the 500 Greatest Songs in 2004, and at number 185 in its 2021 update of the list.
 The song was featured in the films Back to the Future Part II, Zoolander and Undercover Brother.
-When re-released, as part of the Visionary campaign in 2006, "Beat It" charted at No. 15 in the UK.
+When re-released, as part of the Visionary campaign in 2006, "Beat It" charted at No. 15 in the UK.The song was featured in The Flintstone Kids while it was performed by La Toya Jackson but as a parody with “Beat it say no” to drugs.

 A remix of "2 Bad", is featured on Blood on the Dance Floor: HIStory in the Mix containing a sample of "Beat It" as well as a rap by John Forté and guitar solo by Wyclef Jean.